danielpatrickhug/Instruction_Kernels/README.md

 - This is a repo of some of the work I've done while working on Open Assistant. mainly for topic modeling.

-TODO:
-Use max instead of sum for gnn

 ## Main Idea:
 Kernels, message passing and feature aggregation